-We loved the Hamilton Beach NutriFresh 78220 because of how well it seals and its ease of use.
+We love the Hamilton Beach NutriFresh because of how well it seals, and its ease of use.
 The suction was good in our tests; the sealer bags formed tightly against the food we preserved, and even the pineapple rings got a snug seal despite the juice in the bag.

-There are three speeds on this machine.
-Hamilton Beach suggests using the Extended setting for moist foods and the Pulse for delicates.
-On top of all its great features, the Hamilton Beach NutriFresh 78220 is a good value.
+There are two speeds on this machine.
+Hamilton Beach suggests using the Extended setting for moist foods and the Normal for dry.
+On top of all its great features, the Hamilton Beach NutriFresh also has an inbuilt bag dispenser which makes it easy to cut new bags for vacuuming.

 The SousVide VS3000 is really easy to use and seals foods, both wet and dry, without a problem.
 We’ve used this, and other sealers, as part of our testing of the best sous vide machines.
 The SousVide VS3000’s seal is thick and holds well, so we can recommend using it with any sous vide device you have.